epage/epage.github.io/blog/blog/2022-02-04-minor-semver-issue.md

 Releasing this often makes my users more efficient because they had a need driving their change and makes them happier not having to wait.
 This works because I aim for a high confidence in my architecture and tests to ensure quality.
-Even without when that is lacking, I know that the testing of unreleased code will be nearly non-existent while smaller releases will act as a form of rolling release and it gives users the granularity to isolate the problem and get the most benefit while they wait for a fix.
+Even when that is lacking, I know that the testing of unreleased code will be nearly non-existent while smaller releases will act as a form of rolling release and it gives users the granularity to isolate the problem and get the most benefit while they wait for a fix.
 I also try to